-The flags (see Section 6.2) of an SCCS file may be initialized, changed, or deleted through the use of the -f and -d keyletters, respectively.
+The flags (see Section 6.2) of an SCCS file may be initialized and changed, or deleted through the use of the -f and -d keyletters, respectively.
 The flags of an SCCS file are used to direct certain actions of the various commands.
 See admin(1) for a description of all the flags.
-For example, the v flag specifies that delta is to prompt for Modification Request (MR) numbers, and the d (default SID) flag specifies the default version of the SCCS file to be retrieved by the get command.
+For example, the i flag specifies that the warning message stating there are no ID keywords contained in the SCCS file should be treated as an error, and the d (default SID) flag specifies the default version of the SCCS file to be retrieved by the get command.
 The -f keyletter is used to set a flag and, possibly, to set its value.
 For example:

 '''

-admin -ifirst -fv -fmmodname s.abc
+admin -ifirst -fi -fmmodname s.abc

 '''

-sets the v flag and the m (module name) flag.
+sets the i flag and the m (module name) flag.
 The value "modname" specified for the m flag is the value that the get command will use to replace the %M% ID keyword.
 (In the absence of the m flag, the name of the g-file is used as the replacement for the %M% ID keyword.)
 Note that several -f keyletters may be supplied on a single invocation of admin, and that -f keyletters may be supplied whether the command is creating a new SCCS file or processing an existing one.